Review & Rating

 This Company In Brief

-Today it is the subsidiary of a giant Japanese building products conglomerate that manufactures faucets for the North American market in Mexico and China.
+Today it is the subsidiary of a giant Japanese building products conglomerate that manufactures Grohe faucets for the North American market in Mexico, China, and Thailand.

 The staid, but reliable, engineer-driven bathwares company of the 20th century is gone.
-In its place is a new company that is very bottom-line oriented with a crushing need to greatly increase revenue in the short term even at the expense of brand viability in the long term, and with few options for doing so that do not affect product quality.
+In its place is a new company that is very bottom-line oriented with a crushing need to greatly increase revenue in the short term to pay an enormous debt even at the expense of brand viability in the long term, and with few options for doing so that do not undermine product quality.

 Not any longer.

-Today it is a German company owned by a Japanese conglomerate that manufactures virtually all of the faucets destined for North America in Mexico and China using parts and components made mostly in China and Thailand.
+Today the 108-year-old company is owned by a Japanese conglomerate that manufactures virtually all of the faucets destined for North America in Mexico, China, and Thailand.

 |Artweger GmbH & Co.
 KG||Austria||$3.2|